AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Groups/agora_chat_group_rn.md

 #### Block a chat group

-Chat group members can call `blockGroup` to block a chat group, whereas the chat group owner and admins cannot perform this operation.
+All chat group members can call `blockGroup` to block a chat group.
 Once a member blocks a chat group, this member can no longer receive messages from the chat group.

 The following code sample shows how to block a chat group: